awsdocs/aws-sam-developer-guide/doc_source/sam-cli-command-reference-sam-pipeline-bootstrap.md

 This command sets up the following AWS infrastructure resources:
 + Option of configuring pipeline permissions through:
   + A pipeline IAM user with access key ID and secret key access credentials to be shared with the CI/CD system\.
+**Note**
+We recommend rotating access keys regularly\.
+For more information, see [ Rotate access keys regularly for use cases that require long\-term credentials ](https://docs.aws.amazon.com/IAM/latest/UserGuide/best-practices.html#rotate-credentials) in the *IAM User Guide*\.
   + Supported CI/CD platforms through OIDC\.
-For an introduction on using OIDC with AWS SAM pipeline, go to [Using OIDC User Accounts with AWS SAM pipeline](deploying-with-oidc.md)\.
+For an introduction on using OIDC with AWS SAM pipeline, go to [Using OIDC authentication with AWS SAM pipeline](deploying-with-oidc.md)\.
 + An AWS CloudFormation execution IAM role assumed by AWS CloudFormation to deploy the AWS SAM application\.
 + An Amazon S3 bucket to hold the AWS SAM artifacts\.
 + Optionally, an Amazon ECR image repository to hold container image Lambda deployment packages \(if you have a resource that is of package type `Image`\)\.